hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 The answer is **no**.

 Aside from missing a bunch of useful features, `ari-subscriber` currently does a lot of things "the easy way", which is not very performant.
+I know how to make it more performant, but I promised myself I'd write this post before doing any more work on the crate.

 Unless you too are trying to debug the instrumentation built into Tokio, you're much better off using the [`fmt::Subscriber`] from the `tracing-subscriber` crate.

 If you **are** debugging that instrumentation, please [come and say hi](@/about.md#contact)!
 I'd be really interested to hear what you're doing and I might even be able to help.